Writing effective goals or objectives is arguably the most important first step in helping an organisation or department be successful.

 5. Keep it simple.

-- Regardless of what you think of SMART, one aspect should be in all objectives: always ensure there is a precises time frame the objective must be achieved.
-If you don’t tell your audience by when something needs to occur, they’ll likely choose a looser time frame.
+Regardless of what you think of SMART, one aspect should be included in all objectives: always ensure there is a precises time frame when the objective must be achieved.
+If you don’t tell your audience by when something needs to occur, they’ll likely choose a looser time frame or one that fits their own agenda.

 6. If relevant, apply the principles of SMART.